A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Solving -complete Problems using

-The above examples illustrate how an instance of a \np-complete problems $X$ can be easily solved using \ursa, by giving only the certificate verification procedure.
-The general scheme consists of the two modules:
+The above examples illustrate how an instance of an \np-complete problem $X$ can be easily solved using \ursa, by giving only the certificate verification procedure.
+The general scheme consists of two modules:

 The approach described above provides a method for solving instances of an \np-complete problem.
 Because the solving process utilizes the \ursa system and then proceeds via the \sat problem, it is unlikely to be as computationally efficient as an optimized, custom-designed solution.
 Nonetheless, this method remains valuable for smaller instances or as a rapid alternative when a specialized custom solver is not readily available.